 Have you been staring at a blank page trying to organize your scope and sequence for an Environmental Science course?
 Have you rearranged your lesson plans and activities over and over with no success?
 Finding a good order for your teaching resources is particularly difficult for an Environmental Science or Environmental Systems course because the concepts are constantly overlapping.
 To teach about aquatic ecosystems, students need first to understand hydrology.
 When discussing soils, students need to know about geology and groundwater.
 I know many high school Environmental Science teachers struggle with organizing this course, and I have been one of them.

-Although I'm certainly not an expert on this topic, I thought I'd share a few ideas I've heard from other teachers on organizing this course.
-Then I'll share my methods for organizing my year-long Environmental Science course.
+Although I’m certainly not an expert on this topic, I thought I’d share a few ideas I’ve heard from other teachers on arranging lesson plans and topics for this course.
+Then I’ll share the methods I personally chose for organizing my year-long Environmental Science course.